baloise-incubator/code-camp-apps/monitoring-stack/README.md

 ![tracing](docs/tracing.drawio.svg)

-#### Tempo vs otel collector / jaeger
+#### Tempo vs Open Telemetry collector / jaeger collector

 * backend
   * Jaeger
     * ElasticSearch
     * Cassandra
-    * kafka
+    * (kafka) as cache
   * Grafana Tempo
-    * S3
+    * AWS S3
     * GCS Object storage
     * Azure Blob Storage
-* frontend
+* Frontend
-  * Grafana Tempo
+  * Tempo
-    * Grafana
+    * Grafana data source
   * Jaeger
     * Jaeger
-    * Grafana
+    * Grafana data source

 Verdict

-* Setup of Tempo is simpler, no elastic
+* Setup of Tempo is simpler, no elasticsearch required
-* Tempo has a better usability compared to Jeager but there isn't a huge gap
+* Tempo seems to be better integrated in Grafana compared to Jeager but there isn't a huge gap
-* We would recommend to use otel setup with collector and Jeager, as for now
+* We would recommend to use Open Telemetry setup with otel collector and Jeager, as for now (object storage limitations and already existing know-how)
 * Both implement almost the same standard (e.g. endpoints, integration)

 ### Instrumenting